-Josh D'Amaro stepped into one of the most scrutinized corner offices in corporate America on March 18, 2026 — officially becoming the CEO of The Walt Disney Company, succeeding Bob Iger after a three-year succession saga that captivated Wall Street and Hollywood alike.
+Josh D'Amaro stepped into one of the most scrutinized corner offices in corporate America — in a year defined by major corporate moves like the Rio Tinto vs Glencore merger collapse and SpaceX's IPO filing on March 18, 2026 — officially becoming the CEO of The Walt Disney Company, succeeding Bob Iger after a three-year succession saga that captivated Wall Street and Hollywood alike.
 Ten days into the job, his first moves are already signaling a clear directional shift: parks first, technology everywhere, storytelling above all.

 Who Is Josh D'Amaro?